speedata/xts-doc/docs/manual/outputtingobjects.md

 Images can be in the formats PDF, JPEG and PNG and can be integrated.
 All other formats such as Tiff or SVG must be converted first.

-The command for embedding images is very powerful and is described in detail in a separate section (<<ch-images>>).
-The <<cmd-image,reference>> contains a short description of all possibilities.
+The command for embedding images is very powerful and is described in detail in a separate section (TBD).
+The [reference](../reference/cmdreference/image.md)  contains a short description of all possibilities.

 ## Rectangular areas (`<Box>`)

-Rectangular surfaces are created with the command <Box>.
+Rectangular surfaces are created with the command `<Box>`.

 ~~~xml
 <PlaceObject>